department-of-veterans-affairs/vets-api/README.md

 ```

 Sidekiq Enterprise is used for worker rate limiting and additional reliability.
 Most
-developers can bypass the installation of Sidekiq Enterprise with
+developers can bypass the installation of Sidekiq Enterprise wit

 - `$ EXCLUDE_SIDEKIQ_ENTERPRISE=true make rebuild`